atharvaranjan007/Pet_Amicus/README.md

 # 🚀 Future Scope

 - AI-based Emotion Recognition
-- Breed Recognition
 - Health Prediction Models
 - Veterinary Consultation Support
 - Wearable Pet Health Monitoring
 - Voice-enabled Interaction
-- NGO Integration
 - Municipal Smart Shelter Network

----

-# 👥 Team

-**Project:** Pet Amicus

-Developed by passionate student innovators dedicated to combining engineering, innovation, and compassion to improve animal welfare through technology.

----

-# 🤝 Acknowledgements

-We sincerely thank our mentors, school, supporters, and everyone who provided valuable guidance, feedback, and encouragement throughout the development of Pet Amicus.

-Their support has played an important role in transforming this idea into a meaningful innovation.

 ---